What is obstructive sleep apnea?

 - Respiratory arrests during sleep

-- Abrupt awakening accompanied by wheezing or choking sensations
+- Abrupt awakening accompanied by gasping or choking sensations

 - Dry mouth or sore throat